lscherrer2/trains/README.md

 ## Project status

-This is intentionally small and pragmatic: it’s a compact foundation for experimenting with dense layouts, simulation stepping, and graph encodings—grown out of a real-world model train setup.
+This project is still in the works.
+Its purpose is mainly for training a model to control the switches.
+However, that part is still in the works.
+For now it is mainly just for simulating dense train systems.